António Pinto Soares: Head of State

 In September 1842, when discontent with Francisco Morazán had peaked and the country was on the brink of a war with Nicaragua, Pinto led a popular uprising to overthrow him.
-He became Head of State on September 11, 1842, but he did not desire this power and peacefully conceded to José María Alfaro Zamora who was elected as Temporary Head of State by a collection of nobles from the different cities in the country.
+He became Head of State on 11 September 1842, but he did not desire this power and peacefully conceded to José María Alfaro Zamora who was elected as Temporary Head of State by a collection of nobles from the different cities in the country.

 During his brief administration, Soares restored relations with the rest of Central America which had been broken with Morazán's rise to power and had even led to an alliance by them against his administration.
 The government of El Salvador granted him the rank of Division General.

-Later achievements
+Later achievements and death

 From September 1842 to April 1844 he once again served as General Arms Commandant.

 He had great difficulties with the Juan Rafael Mora Porras administration, which in 1851 accused him of plotting against the government.
 This led to a criminal case being opened against him and his son Liborio but this was interrupted shortly after.

-Death

-He died in San José on April 6, 1865.
+He died in San José on 5 April 1865.